matteodevenuto/blog/content/blog/My Privacy and Digital Security Journey... So Far !.md

 "The Art of Invisibility" by Kevin Mitnick is a great resource for those who want to learn more about the techniques and tools used by experts to maintain their privacy and security in the digital age.

-"Privacy, Security & OSINT" podcast with Michael Bazzell is a great resource for those who are interested in learning more about the intersection of privacy, security, and OSINT (Open-Source Intelligence).
+"Privacy, Security & OSINT" podcast with Michael Bazzell is a great resource for those $ho are interested in learning more about the intersection of privacy, security, and OSINT (Open-Source Intelligence).
 It's one of my favorite podcasts at the moment.

+<iframe src="https://matteodevenuto.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>